TGH-2020/FeVeT/README.md

 > Wientzek, T. (forthcoming).
 Using phonological feature vectors for automated phonological reconstruction and reflex prediction.
 Open Research Europe.

 ## How to run
-To replicate the findings of the study, it would be preferable to create a fresh Virtual Environment wit Python 3.9+ in this folder.
+To replicate the findings of the study, preferably create a fresh Virtual Environment (tested with Python 3.9) after cloning this folder.
 This can be done by navigating to this folder in the command prompt and running the following command:
 `python -m venv venv`

 Then, to activate the Virtual Environment:
 Mac/Linux:
-`source .venv/bin/activate`
+`source venv/bin/activate`
 Windows:
-`.venv\Scripts\activate`
+`venv\Scripts\activate`

 You can then install all required packages via
 `pip install -r requirements.txt`